stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/04-add-tekton-pipeline-to-demo-app/add-pipeline.md

 Once you have the URL, over on GitHub go to the application repo > `Settings` > `Webhook` to add the webhook:

     * Add the URL we obtained through the last step in the URL box
-    * select `Push Events`, leave the branch empty for now
+    * select `Push Events`, leave the branch empty for now.
     * Select `Merge request events`
     * select `SSL Verification`
     * Click `Add webhook` button.